 Thankfully, it’s super easy to back up the data from your iPhone.
 In fact, there are three ways to make sure your information is safely stored elsewhere.
 So, to get started, you’ll have to decide whether you want to back up with iCloud, iTunes, or the Finder.

 Backing up with iCloud:

-- Go to Settings > [your name] > iCloud > iCloud Backup.
+- Tap [your name] > iCloud > iCloud Backup.

-- Turn on iCloud Backup if it is not already on.
+- Turn on iCloud Backup, if it is not already.

-- Then, tap on Back Up Now to begin the backup process.
+- Then, tap on Back Up Now to start it.